+Commented: which will include new residents in market rate units and one-for-one replacement units for current Greenleaf residents using a "Build First" strategy to ensure none are displaced out of Southwest.
-NEW Policy AW:-2.5.3: Greenleaf Public Housing Redevelopment

-Promote the redevelopment of the Greenleaf public housing complex, comprised of four sites on both the north and south sides of M Street SW between 3rd and Delaware Streets, to benefit existing Greenleaf residents and realize a well-designed mixed-income community.
-Explore the potential for District-controlled properties in the vicinity to support a "build-first" strategy to keep Greenleaf residents within the Southwest neighborhood.
-Support one for one replacement of all existing public housing units on site.

-NEW Policy AW 2.5.4: An Equitable and Inclusive Southwest Neighborhood

-Ensure that Southwest remains an exemplary model of equity and inclusion for all races, ages, abilities, income levels and enhances wellbeing for all residents.
-Support and encourage affordable and equitable access to housing with a range of housing types to support families, seniors, singles, people with disabilities and artists.
-Encourage more inclusive options for transit and more accessible public realm design.

-NEW Policy AW-2.5.5: Southwest Historic Preservation

-Support and promote Southwest's unique legacy of Modernist mid-20th century architecture, landscape architecture and urban design.
-Continue the community-led process to garner support for preserving Modernist properties through a variety of ways such as individual landmarks.

-NEW Policy AW-2.5.6 Southwest Greenspaces and Parks

-Strike a balance between nature and the built environment and retain the green character of Southwest as it continues to grow.
-Encourage additional capital investments, resilient design enhancements and outstanding programming at Southwest parks: Lansburgh, Randall, King Greenleaf, Southwest Duck Pond and Library Park.
-The needs of both school age children and seniors aging in place should be considered in future design for all parks, green spaces and recreational programming.
+NEW Policy AW:-2.5.3: Greenleaf Public Housing Redevelopment Promote the redevelopment of the Greenleaf public housing complex, comprised of four sites on both the north and south sides of M Street SW between 3rd and Delaware Streets, to benefit existing Greenleaf residents and realize a well-designed mixed-income community.
+Explore the potential for District-controlled properties in Commented: , which will adhere to the commitment to the vicinity to support a "build-first" strategy to keep Greenleaf residents within the build replacements before relocating any current Greenleaf Southwest neighborhood.
+Support one for one replacement of all existing public residents out of the community. housing units on site.
+NEW Policy AW 2.5.4: An Equitable and Inclusive Southwest Neighborhood Ensure that Southwest remains an exemplary model of equity and inclusion for all races, ages, abilities, income levels and enhances wellbeing for all residents.
+Support and encourage affordable and equitable access to housing with a range of housing Commented: facilitate types to support families, seniors, singles, people with disabilities and artists.
+Commented: Encourage more inclusive options for transit and more accessible public realm 14 Commented. design.
+Commented: Needs examples of strategies that will facilitate equity and inclusiveness as development NEW Policy AW-2.5.5: Southwest Historic Preservation continues.
+Support and promote Southwest's unique legacy of Modernist mid-20th century Commented: There should also be attention here to architecture, landscape architecture and urban design.
+Continue the community- strategies to preserve other historic structures that are part led process to garner support for preserving Modernist properties through a variety of the important history of Southwest for the African- of ways such as individual landmarks.
+American community pre- and post-Civil War, the connection between housing and public health (the Sanitary Houses), and the areas role as port of entry for immigrant NEW Policy AW-2.5.6 Southwest Greenspaces and Parks groups.
+The Plan can call attention to opportunities for Strike a balance between nature and the built environment and retain the green preservation and integration of historic structures into new character of Southwest as it continues to grow.
+Encourage additional capital development. investments, resilient design enhancements and outstanding programming at Commented: Needs examples such as green streetscape Southwest parks: Lansburgh, Randall, King Greenleaf, Southwest Duck Pond and and setbacks, public access to interior green and open Library Park.
+The needs of both school age children and seniors aging in place spaces, and improvements in existing park system. should be considered in future design for all parks, green spaces and recreational programming.
 Parks and green spaces should be beautiful and functional while contributing to stormwater management and flood mitigation.

-NEW Policy AW-2.5.7: Southwest Sustainability and Resilience

-Encourage the adoption of sustainability measures to support outstanding environmental performance, energy efficiency, stormwater management and healthy living.
-New developments in Southwest that are vulnerable to flooding and future sea level rise should incorporate flood protection in their building and site designs.
+NEW Policy AW-2.5.7: Southwest Sustainability and Resilience Encourage the adoption of sustainability measures to support outstanding Commented: Shouldn't we mandate, not encourage, environmental performance, energy efficiency, stormwater management and healthy - sustainability measures in new development, such as solar living.
+New developments in Southwest that are vulnerable to flooding and future energy sources unless unfeasible? sea level rise should incorporate flood protection in their building and site designs. sea teres rise should meet por ate noou protection in their bunding and site designs.